 In Australia, Tasmania led the way in the eradication of bovine brucellosis with a rigorous test and slaughter scheme and strict biosecurity measures.
 Other States followed Tasmania's example and Australia as a whole is now declared free of the disease.
 This status is recognised internationally.

 Eradication of bovine brucellosis has enhanced Australia's reputation in expanding export markets for cattle and beef products.
-To protect this reputation and to ensure that Tasmania remains free of this disease, any abortions in cattle should be investigated by a veterinary practitioner and serious outbreaks can be referred to the NRE Tas all hours Emergency Disease Watch Hotline 1800 675 888.
+To protect this reputation and to ensure that Tasmania remains free of this disease, any abortions in cattle should be investigated by a veterinary practitioner and serious outbreaks can be referred to the NRE Tas all hours Emergency Animal Disease Hotline 1800 675 888.

 Other Forms of Brucellosis